-For the normal intake to a school, the nearest school will be defined as the school closest to the home address with a published admission number for children of the appropriate age-range, as measured by a straight line and which has admitted children without regard to faith or boarding in the initial allocation of places in 2014, 2015 and 2016.
+For the normal intake to a school, the nearest school will be defined as the school closest to the home address with a published admission number for children of the appropriate age-range and which has admitted children without regard to faith or boarding in the initial allocation of places in 2015, 2016 and 2017.
 Exceptions to this would be:

-- where a faith school has changed its admission arrangements and that change has meant that they would be expected to offer places to children who do not demonstrate a commitment to faith in future; and - where a new school has opened or an existing school has opened a new phase of education since 2014 and that school does not admit all children with regard to faith.
+- where a faith school has changed its admission arrangements and that change has meant that they would be expected to offer places to children who do not demonstrate a commitment to faith in future; and - where a new school has opened or an existing school has opened a new phase of education since 2015 and that school does not admit all children with regard to faith; and - some named out of County schools which would not have offered places to Surrey applicants in the initial allocation of places in 2015, 2016 and 2017 and where that school's inclusion in the assessment of nearest school would lead to difficulty in identifying a school for a Surrey resident.